 How can I register?
 Is there a registration fee?

-Registration opens July 11 and closes September 21.
+Registration is open now.
+Registration closes on Sept.
+21, 2017 at 10:30 a.m.
+(PT).
 There is no fee to register and you may attend as many sessions as you like.
-Please bookmark the summit website to check for updates and to register on July 11.
-Thank you!

 Is the summit agenda available?